Hermione Granger

-Creation and development
+Character

-Rowling has described Hermione as a strong female character who is bright, logical, upright and good.
-Rowling was seen as a "know-it-all" in her youth, and she said Hermione is an exaggerated version of her younger self.
-She added that beneath Hermione's studious exterior, she is insecure and afraid of failure, traits which are inspired by Rowling's own youthful insecurity.
-According to Rowling, Hermione is the perfect expository character due to her encyclopaedic knowledge of the wizarding world.
+Rowling has described Hermione as a strong female character who is bright, logical, upright, and good.
+Rowling was seen as a "know-it-all" in her youth, and she said Hermione was an exaggerated version of her younger self.
+She says that beneath Hermione's studious and sometimes bossy exterior, she is insecure and afraid of failure, similar to Rowling as a young person.
+(Note: Attributed to multiple references:) Rowling said that to compensate for her feelings of inadequacy, Hermione strives to be the best at everything; she projects a confidence that irritates others.
+(Note: Attributed to multiple references:)